/ / / / /

 • East to customize with chicken, beef, shrimp or vegetables

-• Freezer-friendly and great for meal prep
+• Freezer-friendly and great for make-ahead prep

-• ALWAYS a crowd pleaser
+• ALWAYS a crowd pleaser.
+Every.
+Single.
+Time.

 What you will need

-• 1 bag frozen mixed vegetables
+• 1 bag frozen mixed vegetables– add color, texture and balance.

-• Salt & black pepper
+• Salt & black pepper-simple seasoning essentials

-• 1 Chicken bouillon cube
+• 1 Chicken bouillon cube-boosts richness and overall taste

 Lets make some egg rolls!